unpoller/unpoller/integrations/inputunifi/cmd/unifi-poller/README.md

 *   Possible formats: `XML`, `JSON`, `TOML`, `YAML`

 The config file can be written in four different syntax formats.
-The application decides which one to used based on the file's name.
+The application decides which one to use based on the file's name.
 If it contains `.xml` it will be parsed as XML.
 The same goes for `.json` and `.yaml`.
 If the filename contains none of these strings, then it is parsed as the default format, TOML.
 This option is provided so the application can be easily adapted to any environment.